VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Issue 6

+Images on a few pages are not natural looking,  they are to large.
+For instance on the 'Recipes' page, this is far to big and needs to be reduced.
+Due to time constraints this was not able to be rectified.

 Validation sites
 - When validating the code for HTML and CSS errors where found and rectified.
 Mostly simple errors and typos.